liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. please reach out this week if you have any questions or need any assistance from the team
 1. the floor was covered by a thick layer of dust
 1. what first attracted me to her was her kindness
-1. climate change result in a significant reduction in the number of species
 1. you should be generous with your time
 1. we need to discuss later since no agreement has been reached
-1. what do you mean by 'cohabition'
 1. I'm looking forward to life-long happiness and fulfillment
 1. I need to improve the capacity to handle things
-1. I'm nourished on bitterness
-1. a country struggling with famine has already exhausted it's food reserves
-1. I'm engaged both the mind and the eyes
 1. I have a strong preference for the original plan
 1. the teacher is good at cultivating student's creative thinking
 1. I'm trying to apply modern techniques to this traditional craft